Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: RQ3: Accuracy of Generated Headers

 \section{RQ3: Accuracy of Generated Headers}

 \toolname uses identified function calls in code cells to automatically add relevant headers based on the taxonomy of ML operations.
 We evaluated the headers generated by \toolname{} for precision and recall against manually annotated headers.
 Again, we use our real-world benchmark as a basis.
-15 notebooks from the benchmark were divided and assigned to four data scientists working in the industry for manual annotation of each code cell.
-Notebooks were distributed such that each notebook was seen by at least two reviewers.
-Based on the taxonomy of ML operations, each annotator inspected and classified each code cell into relevant categories.
-The inter-rater reliability score, as measured by Cohen's kappa coefficient \cite{cohenCoefficientAgreementNominal1960}, was improved by conducting follow-up interviews with all four reviewers.
-Finally, a score of 0.89 was achieved, which signals an almost perfect agreement.

-\textbf{Results.} The resulting precision and recall are listed on the right side of Table \ref{table:realworldbench_results}.
-The headers that are generated by \toolname are matched on the high-level categories of the taxonomy listed in Figure \ref{t:ml_operations}. \toolname{} achieves a precision of 82.2\% and recall of 96.8\%.
+\textbf{Results.} The resulting precision and recall are listed on the right side of Table \ref{table:realworldbench_results} and Table \ref{table:extendedbench_results}.
+The headers that are generated by \toolname are matched on the high-level categories of the taxonomy listed in Figure \ref{t:ml_operations}. \toolname{} achieves a precision of 85.7\% and recall of 92.8\% on the real-world benchmark and 84.8\% precision and 91.2\% recall on the extended real-world benchmark. \toolname{} achieves similar results with the extended real-world benchmark.
 Precision is lost because some functions can be mapped to more than one ML operation.

+\textbf{Impact of Pattern Matching.} To study the impact of pattern matching on the accuracy of header annotations, we employed \toolname with pattern matching deactivated and compiled the resultant data.
+Observations indicate that, within the context of a real-world benchmark, activating pattern matching enhances the recall of header annotation by 10.6\%, and for the extended real-world benchmark, recall improves by 14.8\%.
+Conversely, the precision of header annotation diminishes across both benchmarks due to the over-approximation of patterns that are mapped to multiple ML operations.
+Specifically, for the real-world benchmark, precision decreased by 2.3\%, and for the extended real-world benchmark, it decreased by 4.6\%.